mikipiki123/ManyToPlay/README.md

 Few reminders for myself

-1. RPI bluetooth automation
-2. keyboard continous press
+1. keyboard continous press
-3. R2 L2 taking delay - digital version
+2. R2 L2 press delay - digital version
-4. check some controls that pushed simultaneously
+3. check some controls that pushed simultaneously

 # installation:
 ## all the commands from project directory